gnss-sdr/gnss-sdr/README.md

 #### <a name="homebrew">Homebrew</a>

-Instructions for installing gnuradio using [homebrew](http://www.brew.sh) can be found [here](http://github.com/odrisci/homebrew-gnuradio) - please ensure to install all dependencies as required.
+Instructions for installing GNU Radio using [homebrew](http://www.brew.sh) can be found [here](http://github.com/odrisci/homebrew-gnuradio) - please ensure to install all dependencies as required.

 Install Armadillo and dependencies: